Rapid eye movement (REM) sleep, one of four main sleep stages, is critical for brain health and emotional resilience.

 Sleep scientist Matthew Walker, Ph.D., author of Why We Sleep and an Oura advisor, describes REM sleep as a sort of “informational alchemy.”
 “Essentially, REM is creating a revised mind-wide web of associations,” Walker said in an interview.
 “We make connections during REM sleep.”
 Exactly how this REM learning occurs isn’t known, but research suggests that REM prunes synapses to facilitate learning.

+Furthermore, getting enough REM sleep may help mitigate potentially negative emotional reactions.
+How?
 REM sleep is associated with an overnight reduction in amygdala reactivity — the area of the brain responsible for anxiety, stress and fear.
 Scientists reason that the low adrenaline during REM sleep decreases the emotional intensity of events as we reprocess them in dreams, which promotes emotional balance.

-How to Get More REM Sleep
+7 Tips to Get More REM Sleep

 You can try a magnesium supplement to make up for any deficit.
 In a study on older adults with insomnia, magnesium supplementation reduced early morning awakening – the time most associated with REM sleep – and it improved sleep onset.

 This probably won’t come as a surprise, but a night of drinking can wreck your REM sleep.
 Alcohol has been shown to delay REM sleep and lead to less REM overall.
 Because drinking also decreases your total sleep time for several reasons, and REM is weighted later in your sleep cycles, alcohol leads to fewer total minutes in REM.

 Similarly, while marijuana use can increase deep sleep, research has shown it can reduce rapid eye movement.
 Occasional users shouldn’t have much to worry about, but studies suggest that long-term marijuana use is associated with chronically depleted REM sleep.

 3. Experiment with soothing scents.